alhewitt/alhewitt.github.io/index.md

 ---

 # About me
 I am an Astrophysics PhD student at the University of Lancaster.
 My work involves searching for gravitational waves from pulsars.
+When I'm not studying or working, I enjoy caving, hiking and climbing.

 ## Education
 - PhD Astrophysics at Lancaster University